-(b) Except as otherwise provided in subsection (c), the application of this article to a security interest in a deposit account does not affect a right of recoupment or set-off of the secured party as to a deposit account maintained with the secured party.

-(c) The exercise by a bank of a set-off against a deposit account is ineffective against a secured party that holds a security interest in the deposit account which is perfected by control under Section 9-104(a)(3), if the set-off is based on a claim against the debtor.
+- (b) Except as otherwise provided in subsection (c), the application of this article to a security interest in a deposit account does not affect a right of recoupment or set-off of the secured party as to a deposit account maintained with the secured party. - (c) The exercise by a bank of a set-off against a deposit account is ineffective against a secured party that holds a security interest in the deposit account which is perfected by control under Section 9-104(a)(3), if the set-off is based on a claim against the debtor.

-SECTION 9-341 9-338.
-BANK'S RIGHT TO DISPOSE OF FUNDS IN

-DEPOSIT ACCOUNT.
+SECTION 9-341.
+BANK'S RIGHTS AND DUTIES WITH RESPECT TO DEPOSIT ACCOUNT.
 Except as otherwise provided in Section 9-340(c), and unless the bank otherwise agrees in an authenticated record, a bank's rights and duties with respect to a deposit account maintained with the bank are not terminated, suspended, or modified by:

-(1) the creation or perfection of a security interest in the deposit account;

-(2) the bank's knowledge of the security interest; or
+- (1) the creation, attachment, or perfection of a security interest in the deposit account: - (2) the bank's knowledge of the security interest; or